istvank/Waveshare-ESP32-S3-Touch-LCD-4.3/README.md

 It is a very simple two-screen UI with buttons going back and forth.

+## Get Started

+1. Open the project in PlatformIO
+2. Connect your board to USB
+3. Make sure to press and hold the Boot button on your board, then press the Reset button, and release the Boot button
+4. Click Upload
+5. Enjoy clicking back and forth on your touch panel :)

 ## Libraries

 The libraries are the ones provided on the [Waveshare Wiki](https://www.waveshare.com/wiki/ESP32-S3-Touch-LCD-4.3): [S3-4.3-libraries.zip](https://files.waveshare.com/wiki/ESP32-S3-Touch-LCD-4.3/S3-4.3-libraries.zip), except for lvgl, which is added as library dependency in `platformio.ini`.